checkdigit/currency/README.md

 * currency formatting of Check Digit-standard Money objects, with a variety of options
 * tests to ensure compliance with number-based Intl.NumberFormat currency implementation
 * tests to ensure correctness of underlying JS engine Intl implementation, with respect to currency
-* multi-locale (if ICU is supported, i.e. any modern browser, Node 14+, or Node 12 built with full ICU)
+* multi-locale (if the underlying JS engine is built with full [ICU](http://icu-project.org)
 * uses built-in JS engine Intl implementation, no dependencies

+### Notes

+* full [ICU](http://icu-project.org) is supported on all major modern browsers, and Node 14+.
+On Node 12 and below, only the locale en-US is supported.
+* Safari does not fully support ES2020, in particular BigInt, so this library should not be used for browser-based UI work until it does.

 ### Installing